 In CHECKEDCBOX, context and pointer modes deter- mine the particular heap/function store that a pointer points to, i.e., c pointers point to checked regions, while t and u pointers point to unchecked regions.
 Unchecked regions are associated with a sandbox mechanism that permits exception

-maps each (NT-) array pointer variable to its mode and each variable p to a pair of shadow variables that keep p’s up- to-date upper and lower bounds; these may differ from the bounds in p’s type due to bounds widening.4
+maps each (NT-) array pointer variable to its mode and each variable p to a pair of shadow variables that keep p’s up- to-date upper and lower bounds.
+These may differ from the bounds in p’s type due to bounds widening4.

 We formalize rules for this judgment in PLT Re- dex [7], following and extending our Coq development for CORECHKCBOX.
 To give confidence that compilation is correct, we use Redex’s property-based random testing support to show that compiled-to e˙ simulates e, for all e.